Quantum randomness protected against detection loophole attacks: Experiment

+Our experimental implementation of the protocol with a blocker is shown schematically in Fig.~\ref{Fig45}.
+As the sources of $x$, $y$, and $z$ we use three commercial QRNGs (IDQ Quantis).
+They passed standard tests of randomness, but no assumptions about their privacy is made.

+A field programmable gate array (FPGA) in $P$ produces an electrical synchronization signal, which also drives an acousto-optical modulator (AOM) producing attenuated optical pulses (weak coherent states) from a continuous laser operating with a center wavelength of 690 nm.
+These optical pulses are then sent through a sequence of four spatial light modulators (SLMs)~\cite{Grier03}.
+Sets of lenses are employed to project the image of one SLM onto the next one.

+The assumption that the quantum system prepared in $P$ and measured in $M$ is two dimensional is addressed in our experiment in the following way.
+The employed average photon number per optical pulse was set to $\mu = 0.66$ such that approximately 71\% of the non-null pulses contain only one photon.
+To define the two dimensional quantum systems we use the linear transverse momentum degree of freedom of the photons transmitted by the SLMs~\cite{LVNRS09}.
+This is done by projecting masks with only two paths available for the photon transmission in the liquid crystal displays of the SLMs~\cite{Neves05,ref1,ref2,ref3,ref4,ref5,refDoubleslit}.

+The qubit state preparation in $P$ (and the projections in $M$) is implemented using SLM~1 and SLM~2 [SLM~3, SLM~4 (and an APD)] working with amplitude-only and phase-only modulation, respectively~\cite{LNGGNDVS11,ECGNSXL13,ref6}.
+The real and imaginary parts of the generated and measured states are set by adjusting the grey level of the pixels on the SLMs.
+In our demonstration we set these states to maximise the value of $W[\mathbb{P}]$ (described in Appendix~C).

 The repetition rate of the attenuated optical pulses is set to 30~Hz, which is the limit of the employed SLMs.
-The SLMs are controlled by their corresponding FPGA units.
-The modulation applied in each SLM is triggered by the sync signal.
-An internal delay in respect to the AOM in the FPGAs is used to ensure that the SLMs in $P$ and $M$ are properly set by the time each coherent state is sent.
-Each QRNG produces approximately 4 million bits/s, which means that for every sync signal there are always fresh random numbers available to randomly prepare and measure.
-Each round, pre-determined phase and amplitude masks are applied to the SLMs based on the new numbers produced by the QRNGs.
-These masks are built such that the states are the ones required in the protocol from refs.\mycite{LNGGNDVS11,ECGNSXL13}.
-The optical blocker placed between them is a commercial shutter based on liquid crystal display technology, and is controlled by a third FPGA unit, fed by another QRNG.
-The blocker's electronics also receive the clock signal from $P$, thus operating synchronously with the rest of the setup.
-For each round of the experiment, the blocker's FPGA unit randomly decides whether it will block the pulse or not, with an user-adjustable blocking probability.
-If a pulse is blocked, this information is sent to a computer (PC).
+The applied modulation in each SLM is triggered by the sync signal.
+An internal delay in respect to the AOM in the FPGAs is used to ensure that the SLMs in $P$ and $M$ are properly set by the time each optical pulse is sent.
+In each round, pre-determined modulations are applied to the SLMs by their corresponding FPGAs based on the numbers produced by each QRNG.
+The optical blocker placed between them is a commercial shutter and is controlled by a third FPGA unit, fed by another QRNG.
+The blocker's electronics also receive the sync signal from $P$.
+For each round of the experiment, the blocker's FPGA unit randomly blocks the optical pulse, with an adjustable probability.
+The overall detection efficiency $\eta$ (including losses at the measurement stage and detection probability of the single-photon detector) is 6\%.

-For our experimental implementation, with $\eta=0.06$, a blocking rate of 99\% was employed to guarantee that there is no shared randomness.
-The threshold for privacy as a function of the blocking rate and $\eta$ is presented in Fig.~\ref{Fig4}.
-Clearly, one can see that our generated bit string is certifiably private.